Healthy New Year’s Resolutions for MCAS: Setting Small Goals That Actually Work

 If you aren’t familiar with microsteps, here’s what they are.
 Think about the big changes you want to make.
 Now break that down into smaller, more manageable steps.

-Small changes are more sustainable long term than drastic big ones.
+As you just read, small changes are more sustainable over the long term than big, drastic ones.

-One client, who I will call “Samantha,” struggled with severe oxalate joint pain.
-She wanted to exercise to maintain muscle mass as she aged.
+One client, who we will call “Samantha,” struggled with severe oxalate joint pain.
+But she wanted to exercise to maintain muscle mass as she aged.

-I encouraged Samantha to make a list of all her physical therapists recommended exercises.
-Then just tackle one of those exercises a week.
+We encouraged Samantha to make a list of all her physical therapist’s recommended exercises.
+Then just tackle 1 of those exercises each week.

 And with that one exercise, start with just 1 rep.